 Unfortunately due to the high number of telephone requests we are receiving it may not be possible to call you back at a specific time.
 We would ask you to call the surgery before 11am if you are requesting a call back the same day.
 Requests after this time, or if the morning clinic is full, can be added onto the list for the following morning if there are no afternoon appointments.

-Please note however that although you will be given an approximate time for your telephone consultation we cannot guarantee a specific time due to the pressure of work.
+Please note that although you may be given an approximate time for your telephone consultation should you have booked an afternoon appointment, we cannot guarantee a specific time due to possible unforeseen circumstances.

 Ramps for easy access of wheelchair patients are in place at the main and side entrances of the surgery.
 We have installed a bell on the outside of the front door if anyone requires assistance entering the Surgery.
 There is a toilet to the left of the main door with wheelchair access.
 This toilet is installed with an alarm.

-The receptionist’s job is to book appointments for various surgeries and clinics and to deal with requests for home visits, repeat prescriptions etc. They also take messages for other professionals who work with us e.g. District Nurses, Health Visitor etc. They have a difficult job to do and are here to help you.
+The receptionists’ job is to book appointments for various surgeries and clinics and to deal with requests such as home visits, prescriptions etc. They also take messages for other professionals who work with us for example District Nurses, Health Visitor etc. They have a difficult job to do and are here to help you.
 They will always try to meet your requests but may not be able to do so immediately.
 Please be flexible and patient.

 You may only request a home visit if you are housebound or are too ill to visit the practice.
 Your GP will only visit you at home if they think that your medical condition requires it and will also decide how urgently a visit is needed.